Abdelrhman-AK/WinPaletter/Documentations/AntivirusIssue.md

 - Other Antiviruses (Kaspersky, Malwarebytes) found it clean.

-- Some browsers like Edge will prompt you that the program may harm the computer `(The program is not signed so the browser think that the program is from unknown organization and may be harmful)`.
+- Some browsers like Edge will prompt you that the program may harm the computer `(The program is not signed so the browser thinks that the program is from unknown organization and may be harmful)`.
 You can download it anyway.